 What are Common Causes of Dizziness?

 Dizziness or vertigo is not a disease; it is a symptom of something else.
-There are many things that can cause dizziness.
+There are many causes of dizziness.

 These are some common conditions that can provoke dizziness: